-Indeed, many countries consume crickets, spiders, cockroaches, ants and many other species and the benefits to such eating habits are numerous.
-First, insects are plentiful and using them as food could be a solution to world hunger.
-They also offer an environmental alternative to the increase in meat consumption which, as we know now , represents a real threat to the planet.
+Indeed, many countries consume crickets, spiders, cockroaches, ants, and many other species and the benefits of such eating habits are numerous.
+First, insects are plentiful, and using them as food could be a solution to world hunger.
+They also offer an environmental alternative to the increase in meat consumption which, as we know now, represents a real threat to the planet.

 Last but not least, the nutritional value of insects is 3 to 4 times higher than that of meat or fish.

-14 centimetres of dough, custard cream and icing; the basic recipe has not changed in 150 years.
+14 centimeters of dough, custard cream, and icing; the basic recipe has not changed in 150 years.

 The best products of French gastronomy

-This series follows a 3-star chef, Guy Martin, in his search for the best products the French terroir can offer, seeking the help of the best experts, i.e. those who grow, harvest, and make them.
+This series follows a 3-star chef, Guy Martin, in his quest for the best products the French terroir can offer, seeking the help of the best experts, i.e. those who grow, harvest, and make them.

-And since, above all, Guy Martin is driven by his love of cooking, he shares a recipe of his own invention for each of these products.
+And since Guy Martin is driven by his love of cooking, he shares a recipe of his own invention for each of these products.

 A tasteful tour of France